 This is the only mill in Bollington to which is attached a story of a ghost!
 It is thought that someone got walled up in a small space and later appeared to walk through the wall and up and down the stairs!

 The mill pond was in Ingersley Vale immediately adjacent to the mills.
 When the housing was developed, about half the pond was stanked off and the space included in the housing scheme.
 See the page on mill ponds.
-There have been several attempts in 2016 to sell the remaining pond.
-However, lack of access and only very little ground around it has made it difficult to sell.
+The pond is thought to have been sold in 2016 though for what purpose is not clear.

 My thanks go to those who researched and discovered the history that is presented in these pages.
 Please read the full acknowledgement of their remarkable achievement.